 To enter information from your W-2:

-If you did not report tips to your employer as required, you may be charged a penalty equal to 50% of the social security and Medicare tax due on those tips.
+If you didn't report tips to your employer as required, you may be charged a penalty equal to 50% of the social security and Medicare tax due on those tips.
 You can avoid this penalty if you can show that your failure to report tips to your employer was due to reasonable cause and not due to willful neglect.
-To do so, you can attach a statement to your return explaining why you did not report them.
+To do so, you can attach a statement to your return explaining why you didn't report them.

 To enter unreported tip income: